 The song with the most votes lands at #10 on the master list

-Repeat this process until you get to the number 1 song
+Repeat this process until you get to the # 1 song

-The final master list serves as our “Billboard Top 10” week-to-week and we can start comparing where songs move up/down, etc.
+The final Master List serves as the “Billboard Top 10” for that week.
+Each week you can start comparing where songs move up and down on the list.